 Eric Posada is the Assistant Director of Choral Activities at Texas A&M University where he conducts the Century Singers, A&M's premiere mixed choir, and the Women's Chorus.
 He also serves as Director of Music at St. Joseph Catholic Church in Bryan, and was most recently appointed as the Artistic Director and Conductor of the Brazos Valley Chorale.

-Prior to joining the faculty and staff at Texas A&M, Mr. Posada completed all coursework towards the Doctor of Musical Arts degree in Choral Conducting from Texas Tech University in 2012.
-While at Tech, Mr. Posada served as graduate assistant under the tutelage of Richard Bjella and John Hollins for the internationally renowned University Choir, The Lubbock Chorale, the Matador Singers and had a conducting studio of undergraduate choral conductors.
-Before his doctoral studies, Mr. Posada completed his Master of Music degree in May 2009 from Sam Houston State University where he was a graduate assistant of Allen Hightower, now Director of Choral Activities at Luther College.
+Dr. Posada earned his DMA degree in choral conducting from Texas Tech University.
+While at Tech, he served as graduate assistant under the tutelage of Richard Bjella and John Hollins for the internationally renowned University Choir, The Lubbock Chorale, Matador Singers, and had a conducting studio of undergraduate choral conductors.
+Before his doctoral studies, Posada completed his Master of Music degree in May 2009 from Sam Houston State University where he was a graduate assistant of Allen Hightower, now Director of Choral Activities at Luther College.
 In 2003, he received his Bachelor of Music Education degree, also from Texas Tech, where his conducting mentors were John Dickson, Pamela Elrod, and Gary Lewis.

-Recent conducting venues for Mr. Posada have consisted of performances in Germany and France, as well as, engagements in New York City, with the Texas Music Educators Association Region XV Treble Choir, and at the TCDA Convention during the summer of 2012.
-Notable musical influences throughout Mr. Posada's career, have also included Paul Salamunovich, Donald Nueun, Joseph Flummerfelt, and Kenneth Davis.
+Recent conducting venues for Dr. Posada have consisted of performances in Canada; Germany; and France, as well as, guest conducting engagements with the Brazos Valley Symphony, the Texas Music Educators Association (TMEA) Region XV Treble Choir, and at the TCDA Convention during the summer of 2012.
+He will make his Carnegie Hall debut in March 2016.
+In addition to his mentors, other prominent musical influences throughout Dr. Posada's career have included Paul Salamunovich, Donald Nueun, Joseph Flummerfelt, and Kenneth Davis.